apetenchea/cdroot/source/_posts/perf.md

 Let's take a real-world example: [bzip2](https://gitlab.com/bzip2/bzip2).

-It's pretty easy to build, however note that I'm not following the official instructions here, but I'm rather doing it just for the sake of demonstrating some key points in the profiling process.
+It's pretty easy to build, however note that I'm not following the official instructions here.
+The purpose of this is rather demonstrating some key points in the profiling process.
 Adding debug symbols always helps with the analysis, so I add `-g`.
 Whenever I profile my code, I always build it to be as close as it can get to the production version, and one of the most common flags used is `-O2`.
 Unless you have a very specific reason for it, please don't waste your time profiling unoptimized code.
 You don't want to work on a problem